-SEO isn’t just for large companies.
-As a small business or local business, there is actually a lot you can do to achieve local goals yourself.
-Many of these things relate to focus.
-In this ultimate guide for local and small business SEO, we’ll tell you about finding your niche, optimizing pages and social media efforts.
+SEO isn’t just for big businesses.
+As a small company or a local business, there is actually a lot you can do yourself to get good results from search.
+This ultimate guide for local and small business SEO will help you get the most out of search by finding your niche, optimizing your pages and using social media.

 - Low budget branding

 - Share your content on social media